civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_alterMenu.md

     -   "*ids_arguments*": This array defines any [page-specific PHPIDS exceptions](/hooks/hook_civicrm_xmlMenu.md#xml-ids).
 It includes any of these three child elements:
         - "*json*": Array of input fields which may contain JSON data.
         - "*html*": Array of input fields which may contain HTML data.
-        - "*exception*": Array of input fields which are completely exempted from PHPIDS.
+        - "*exceptions*": Array of input fields which are completely exempted from PHPIDS.

 ## Returns